disha-22/disha-22.github.io/_projects/engineering-design.md

 > Qualified as JHU CTY <a href="https://cty.jhu.edu/set/"> SET Scholar  </a> with Grand Honors <br><br> <b> Winner </b> of Hydraulic Robot challenge <br><br> <b>Breadth of experience:</b> First exposure to solving Engineering problems using Analytical skills and teamwork <br><br> <b>Personal Development:</b> Lived separated from family for three weeks and learned to work with talented students from around the world.

 <h6> Soft Skills </h6>
-> Teamwork, Brainstorming, Independent living
+> Teamwork, Brainstorming, Project planning, Independent living

 <h6> Engineering Skills </h6>
 > Hands-on analysis and design, Theory and application of Engineering principles